Geometry of extensions of free groups via automorphisms with fixed points on the complex of free factors: Preliminaries

 \item Every conjugacy class which is not carried by $\mathcal{K}$ is weakly attracted to some element of $\mathcal{L}^+_{\mathcal{K}}(\phi)$.

 \end{enumerate}

-We will call the subgroups system satisfying the properties above an \emph{admissible subgroup system for $\phi$} (where $\phi\in \out$ is rotationless and exponentially growing).
+We will call subgroup systems satisfying the properties above an \emph{admissible subgroup system for $\phi$} (where $\phi\in \out$ is exponentially growing).
 If we are given some finitely generated group $Q = \langle \phi_1, \phi_2, \ldots, \phi_k \rangle$ we say that $\mathcal{K}$ is an \emph{admissible subgroup system for $Q$} if $\mathcal{K}$ is an admissible subgroup system for each $\phi_i$.
-We will simply write ``admissible subgroup system" when the context is clear.
+We will simply write ``admissible subgroup system" when the context is clear. \end{definition}

 In our previous work, we proved,